krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 * Implement Create a Team Page
 * Implement the Clue page.
 * Create(Design) Manage invites page
-* Implement Manage invite page
+* Implement Manage invite page.
+* Implement-Team name should be unique and 3-25 characters long.
 * Design - The designer provides a starting location for the quest.
 * Implement- The designer provides a starting location for the quest.
 * Design - The designer provides a set of four unordered locations for the quest.